dream-dg/ExploringGeneticVariation/README.md

-# ExploringGeneticVariation
+# Exploring Genetic Variation
-Comparison of genetic variation between populations using data from the 1000 Genomes Project
+Comparison of genetic variation between populations in the 1000 Genomes Project using machine learning techniques such as PCA and clustering